zijianKING/zijianKING/README.md

 ### Hi there 👋

-My name is Zijian and I'm a 4th-year Industrial Engineering student from U of Toronto.
+My name is Zijian Wang and I'm a 4th-year Industrial Engineering student from U of Toronto.
 Here's some info about me!

 <!--
 🔭 Current project: